 1. Distance education is here to stay

 Distance education has been around for many decades in the form of correspondence study.
 Digital learning started to grow rapidly in the late 1980s with the expansion of home computing.
-Today, more than 300,000 university students in Australia do some form of online study.
-That’s close to 1 in 4 Australian students completing at least some university units from the comfort of home or work (or even a cafe).
 Participation is only likely to increase as technology and software further develop.

 2. Online study is widely available

-Australia has a well developed system of university distance education.
-Just about any course that can be studied online is offered in that format.
-Not all universities are into distance education in a big way, but plenty are.
+A well developed system of university distance education means that just about any course that can be studied online is offered in that format.
+Not all universities and colleges are into distance education in a big way, but plenty are.
 Even for niche courses, you generally have multiple universities to choose from.

 Even for courses where you cannot avoid on-campus sessions, there are distance learning options.
 Online universities organise intensive residential schools for subjects such as nursing, engineering and science.
 The idea is that you study the academic parts of a unit online.
 The bits that require face-to-face instruction are done all at once in a multi-day session on campus.